Jared-Godar/codeup_notes/admin/daily_quotes.md

  28SEP21
  "A human must turn information into intelligence or knowledge.
 We've tended to forget that no computer will ever ask a new question" - Grace Hopper Ravinder.
 Maggie: throwing program, fuction, or machine learning algorithm at every problem - you're on the track to having a job that will be automated.
 Using human intellegence and thinking can't be automated.
 That's your job security.

+ 29SEP21
+ “ ‘When someone seeks,’ said Siddhartha, ‘then it easily happens that his eyes see only the thing that he seeks, and he is able to find nothing, to take in nothing. [...]
+Seeking means: having a goal.
+But finding means: being free, being open, having no goal.’ ” Hermann Hesse

+ Often assumed that numbers are cold, hard, objective truth.
+In data science and with statistical tools can see what we are looking for - either benignly or maliciously - must maintain perspective and strive to avoid bias in analysis.